 The Department has a School Resources Officer (SRO) who is primarily assigned to the High School but also visits all the Town’s schools to check on security and speak with the children about staying safe.
 The S.R.O. is certified in Alert, Lockdown, Inform, Counter, and Evacuate (ALICE) which is the process of responding to an active shooter.
 The S.R.O. is also trained in Rapid deployment, Awareness, Intervention, Decisiveness, EMS, and Recovery (RAIDER).

-Three Somerset Police Officers are certified Child Safety Seat Technicians.
+Some Somerset Police Officers are certified Child Safety Seat Technicians.
 These officers show parents, grandparents and guardians how to properly install a car safety seat.
 The Department is very pro-active in child passenger and pedestrian safety and conducts educational and enforcement initiatives on a regular basis.

 The Detective Division investigates major crimes and provides limited crime-scene forensics.